 Ariana said that what all these changes add up to is this: environmental conditions on Earth are changing, and they're changing at a very rapid rate.
 So why should we care?

 [Ariana Sutton-Grier] "There are concerns about species that will not be able to adapt to these changing conditions fast enough and may go extinct.
 There's also a lot of concern about water shortages and food shortages because rainfall, and climate, and weather patterns are changing.
-So it's very challenging to predict all of the interactions that are likely to occur as a result of this changing climate, but it is very clear that these changes are already occuring and that these changes are putting more stresses on both natural ecosystems and human communities alike."
+So it's very challenging to predict all of the interactions that are likely to occur as a result of this changing climate, but it is very clear that these changes are already occurring and that these changes are putting more stresses on both natural ecosystems and human communities alike."

 And with that mind, now we can turn our attention back to the importance of carbon sinks — because these sinks help get all this excess carbon out of the atmosphere.
 Ariana said that many people think of forests when they think of carbon sinks, but few people think of coastal ecosystems.